riflosnake/XPanther/README.md

 3. Start `right-clicking` over elements, and an alert pop-up will show their xpath
 4. When done, just close the browser.
 5. After closing, a output window will open, showing in a text file the output of the program, which are the xpath, the speed of xpath and language-specific Selenium code on how to find the elements.

+### Options:
+1. `Language` - Click on the dropdown and choose which programming language you want to be the Selenium code of finding the element
+2. `Show All` - Check it if you want all the xpaths' be shown, this is more tolerant and gives you more options, the default is more strict.
 --------------
 # XPanther package
 ### This package contains 2 modules, `XPanther` and `XPantherIDE`